 7. I get anxious when I think about leaving the house

-Before treating my chronic pain naturally and alternatively, I developed an unhealthy fear of leaving the house.
-I feared the pain I would experience just to get ready.
+Before my current pain management plan, I developed an unhealthy fear of leaving the house.
+I feared the pain I would experience just to get ready to go out.

 8. I am always angry